-Disability Specialists specialise in functional assessment reports, specialist disability accommodation applications, activities of daily living retraining, behaviours, and training.
+Disability Specialists specialise in functional assessment reports for funding, disability building, access consulting, and training.

 What type of NDIS assessments can OT's complete?